rt15/rt15_portable_runtime/README.md

 ### Dynamic linking

 In case of dynamic linking, the corresponding dynamic library must exist on the system.
-On Linux, libc.so.6 is often assumed to exist.
+On Linux, libc.so.6 is usually assumed to be available.
 With Visual Studio, redistributable packages must be installed.
 Or you can try to link against msvcrt.dll but that is not easy.
-On Windows, MinGW links against msvcrt.dll.
+On Windows, MinGW links against msvcrt.dll though.

 ### No linking

 It is possible to write C programs without linking with the CRT.
-Resulting binaries are very small and does not need msvcrt.dll, libc.so.6 or another dynamic library.
+Resulting binaries are very small and do not need msvcrt.dll, libc.so.6 or another dynamic library.
 It also avoids the CRT execution overhead when the program starts and finishes.

 The RPR library supports programs without CRT only under Windows.